 Did you know that baggy shirts don’t have to be frumpy?
 If you happen to like what they say, or the color or the pattern, you don’t have to get rid of them—they can be redeemed with some easy definition tricks!

-In this post I’ll show you how to wear your oversized shirts stylishly with 6 EASY TRICKS and WITHOUT SEWING or CUTTING.
+In today’s post I’ll show you how to wear your oversized shirts stylishly with 6 EASY TRICKS – and the best part?
+You can do it WITHOUT SEWING or CUTTING.

-Use these tricks to easily make a more trendy and stylish look on all those free but shapeless shirts or “unisex” graphic tees you have sitting in your drawers.
+Use these style hacks to easily make a more trendy and stylish look on all those free but shapeless shirts or “unisex” graphic tees you have sitting in your drawers.

 These are the key difference between feeling like a frumpy versus stylish mom.